f5devcentral/volterra-workshop-10x/docs/class3/module1/lab2/lab2.rst

     }

-* Clone this Git to your laptop : https://github.com/f5devcentral/volterra-workshop-10x
+* Clone this Git to your laptop (dev branch) : https://github.com/f5devcentral/volterra-workshop-10x
 * In the ``dev`` branch, enter to the folder ``labs-content/class3/terraform``
 * Modify ``variables.tf`` according your project.